An Expert in Your Niche

 OK, so what do you need to do to actually establish yourself as an expert then?

-First up, if you are going to try to become a key person of influence in a particular field, I strongly recommend that it is an area you are genuinely interested in.
+First up, if you are going to try to become a key person of influence in a particular field, I strongly recommend that it is an area that you are genuinely interested in.
 This will make it much easier and quicker than starting from scratch.

 So if you enjoy making and selling planner stickers, but don’t use a planner yourself, or want to, you may find it much harder to become an expert in the field of planners.
-Hehe, that is not rocket science, is it?
+Hmm, that is not rocket science, is it?
 If you want to boost your authority in the niche it will be far easier if you are a planner fan, especially if you have been so for a long time.

 Let’s get real.
 This is not something that you can expect to do overnight.
 Indeed, I would say that it takes at least a year unless you already pack a lot of punch in your chosen field.